20 Best sticker fonts for eye-catching decals (2026)

 9. DK Lemon Yellow Sun

-Each letter has a slightly deformed appearance, giving it a handwritten font look.
-This makes DK Lemon Yellow Sun perfect for custom text decals—getting your convictions or viewpoints out on a sticky surface for everyone to see.
+This playful, jolly font is free for personal use and great for adding a casual, personal touch.
+Each letter has a slightly deformed, handwritten look, which makes DK Lemon Yellow Sun perfect for custom text decals that put your views out on a sticky surface for everyone to see.

 10. Savior Sans

-If you need something that would work equally well as a water bottle or car decal font, this might be it.
-With 9 different weights and 3 widths, this sticker font pack is pretty versatile.
-It’s definitely worth the purchase for anyone looking to make it big in selling custom stickers!
+If you need something that works equally well on a water bottle or as a car decal font, this could be it.
+With 9 weights and 3 widths, this font pack is versatile, and worth the purchase for anyone serious about selling custom stickers.

 11. Misto Font

-This funky font is free for personal and commercial use and makes a fantastic font for decals.
-It’s also one of the few fonts available that have the Cyrillic alphabet included.
+This funky font is free for personal and commercial use and makes a fantastic decal font.
+It is also one of the few options that includes the Cyrillic alphabet.

 12. Tanga